-The paversaw is highly maneuverable whilst on its stand.
+The bricksaw is highly maneuverable whilst on its stand.
 If you do need to lift the saw it should be moved by a minimum of a two (2) person lift.
 To make the lift easier the base can be removed from the stand.
-By removing the two locking plates and screws on each side of the stand and base.
+By removing the locking pin from the base and the stand.